Arc Tangent 2 Function

 Name Description

-The improved arctangent function, which takes in a and coordinate as input, returns the angle associated with the point .
-For example, given the point as input the function returns the angle of as illustrated by figure below..
+The improved arc tangent function takes in a and coordinate as input and returns the angle associated with the point .
+For example, given the point as input the function returns the angle of .
+This is illustrated by figure below.

 Arc Tangent of the Point (1,1).